 Heart defects are often missed at birth because their symptoms are so subtle, emerging only as the child grows older.
 On May 9, Pavit Arora, 12 was operated on for a congenital heart condition that is so rarely detected that families usually find out only after it has killed the person.
-"Children with this kind of structural anomaly usually collapse all of a sudden and the condition is detected only when the heart is dissected posthumously", says Dr. Ganesh K Mani, Chairman-Cardio Thoracic and Vascular Surgery, Saket City Hospital, who performed the surgery.
+"Children with this kind of structural anomaly usually collapse all of a sudden and the condition is detected only when the heart is dissected posthumously", says Dr. Ganesh K Mani, Chairman-Cardio Thoracic and Vascular Surgery, Saket Super Speciality Hospital, who performed the surgery.
 Many congenital heart defects cause few or no signs and symptoms.
 "The signs could also be so innocuous that even a doctor may not suspect a heart defect during a physical exam, more so in children due to the misconception that they cannot have a heart disease," adds Dr. Mani.
 That is what Pavit also experienced.

 "My problem started last year with slight infrequent pain on left side of the chest.
 In May this year, the pain was heightened when I played cricket.
 The pain never went away." says Pavit.
 The doctors that his parents consulted, including heart specialists, dismissed it as a muscle cramp.
 Arora's mother, Mamta Arora, realized something was seriously wrong when her son developed pain in his jaw during physiotherapy session to treat a sore shoulder.
 "When he complained of pain in the jaw, it immediately triggered alarm bells and I took him to a specialist," she says.
-He was taken to super-specialty hospital, where a CT-angiogram was performed that gives out high magnitude images of the heart and its vessels.
+He was taken to the super-speciality hospital, where a CT-angiogram was performed that gives out high magnitude images of the heart and its vessels.

 Pavit Arora was born with a congenital heart condition where the right coronary artery originated from the left coronary artery.
 As a result, when he exerted pressure even a little, his right coronary artery would get compressed between the two vessels - aorta and pulmonary artery.
 He also had a hole in the heart.
 "Everything was self-explanatory after the diagnosis: his being short of breath, frequent chest congestion, cold and cough, weight gain, increased heart rate and a host of minor symptoms that he had been complaining of but were dismissed as a normal chest infection," says Dr Mani.
-In a five-hour long surgery, the hole in his heart was closed and a bypass done to restore blood flow in his right coronary artery that was getting insufficient blood.
+In a five-hour-long surgery, the hole in his heart was closed and a bypass has done to restore blood flow in his right coronary artery that was getting insufficient blood.

 - rapid breathing